The Sovereign SDK Book

 sov-modules

-key-value store.
-(Generic because it can be configured to use any 32-byte hash function).
+authenticated key-value store.
+(Generic because it can be configured to use any

 Nearly Optimal Merkle Tree